Boris Johnson is a dad for the ninth time - ExBulletin

 Boris Johnson is a dad for the ninth time

 Et nine!
 Boris Johnson knows the joys of paternity again.
-Her shoot, Carrie, gave birth to a little girl.
+Her Pousie, CarrieGiven a little girl.

-Welcome Poppy Eliza Josephine Johnson, NE 21MAI, also nicknames Pops, Pop Tart.
+Welcome Poppy Eliza Josephine Johnson, ne on May 21, also nicknames Pops, Pop Tart.
 I can't believe how pretty and tiny you are.
 I feel incredibly lucky.
 We are all completely taken.
 I am not sre to have slept for a minute since your birth, because I do not have to look at what point you are adorable, crimped the wife of the former British Prime Minister on Instagram.

 She also thanked the hospital service where she gave birth: thank you very much the formidable quip of the maternity of the UCLH and in particular Asma and Patrick who were so well taken care of with me throughout my pregnancies.
 I can never thank you enough.